Film Studies A Level

 shoot and edit short tasks throughout the year to experiment with cinema forms, alongside workshops on creative writing, cinematography, editing, lighting and sound.
 All students produce either a short film or a screenplay (with photographed storyboard).

 Applicants require a grade 5 in GCSE English Language.
-Applicants also need to have a minimum of six GCSEs at grades 9-4, and if GCSE Film Studies has been taken, a grade 5 must have been achieved.
+If GCSE Film Studies has been taken, a minimum of a grade 5 must have been achieved.

 Assessment is through project work and written examinations.
 Written exams make up 70% of the final grade whilst 30% is coursework and involves completing either a Short film or Screenplay.